 FESTIVALS IN NICARAGUA

-Palo de Mayo - (late May) Bluefields celebrates fertility with a series of neighborhood block parties leading to the bright and boisterous carnival on the last Saturday of the month.
+- Palo de Mayo - (late May) Bluefields celebrates fertility with a series of neighbourhood block parties leading to the bright and boisterous carnival on the last Saturday of the month.
 The closing Tulululu features a midnight romp through the streets, complete with brass band.